SOCHI, Russia – Amanda Kessel is thinking about her DNA.

 The 1998 U.S. women’s hockey team won the inaugural gold medal in that tournament’s first year as an Olympic sport.
 It’s an achievement this year’s team is trying to replicate.

 But they’re also trying to be the same caliber of people that were found on that championship team.
 As they were role models to the 2014 team, so would the 2014 team like to be ones for the next waves of women’s players in the U.S.

-“I just got the chills,” said Coyne when considering her role model status.
+“I just got the chills,” said Coyne when considering that honor.
 “It sunk in when I went home this past Christmas and saw my Christmas card with [former U.S. Olympian] Cammi Granato on it from 1999.
 That’s when the dream started.
 If the 21 of us can be that woman to a little kid, it would be amazing.”

 “Our coaches and staff always want us on our best behavior, but I never really think of myself as a role model yet,” she said.
 “But I know a lot of young girls look up to me and to the team.”

-Even more will, too, if Kessel and her teammates achieve their goal this month in Sochi.
+Even more will, too, if Kessel and her teammates achieve their mission this month in Sochi.

 “Since I can remember, I wanted to be in the Olympics,” said Kessel.
 “We’re not just here to compete.
 We’re here to win the gold medal.”